Tag Archive for: exams

 B – People with an incomplete vaccination schedule or unvaccinated individuals

-Anyone with potential symptoms is strongly encouraged to take an antigen or PCR test by tomorrowto confirm that they do not have COVID-19.
+It is strongly recommended that anyone with potential symptoms get an antigen or PCR test by tomorrowto make sure they are not positive for COVID-19.

 Please take care of yourself and others.

-Following government announcements, France is once again subject to strict restrictions aimed at limiting the spread of COVID-19 for the entire month of April 2021.
+Following government announcements, France is once again subject to strict restrictions to limit the spread of COVID-19 for the entire month of April 2021.
 These measures are affecting the faculty’s normal operations.
 Please find the details regarding these new arrangements below.

 Exams: